 (c) Number of incidents resulting in lost time classified as severe per 100 incidents resulting in lost time.

-(d) The figure is based on current principals who have ever completed the training by 30 June and uses a different methodology from 2017–18.
+(d) The figure is based on current principals who have ever completed the training by 30 June.